pepe cañabate

 OBSIDIAN LEAVES

+In Obsidian Leaves, the fragile surface of nature shifts into mineral matter.
+Stripped of color, the leaves become dense, almost geological forms—traces of time, pressure, and decay.
 The photographic gaze penetrates the organic to reveal the sculptural, transforming light and shadow into matter, as if each leaf were carved rather than grown.

 WRONG

+WRONG is a visual exploration of the banal and the inappropriate turned into aesthetic matter.
 Found objects, discordant scenes, and everyday gestures appear out of place, stripped of their original function to challenge notions of good taste, value, and relevance.
 The series looks with irony and clarity at what is usually discarded or overlooked, revealing its potential as both image and cultural sign.

 TRASTUS - What No Longer Matters -